olin-electric-motorsports/olin-electric-motorsports/parts/README.md

     ![screenshot of properly marked footprint](./docs/tht_marking.png)
 1. Silksreen designs in component footprints must be drawn with a line width of 0.12mm.

-1. The reference designator should be set to the `User.Comments` layer to avoid cluttering the silkscreen.
+1. The reference designator should be set to the `User.Comments` layer or hidden to avoid cluttering the silkscreen.

 ## 3DModels